ix-ax/AXOpen/docfx/articles/notes/Assets_in_nuget_package.md

-# Using Assets in package
+# Using Assets in nuget package

 When working with static assets in a Blazor package project(bootstap icons, images, styles, ...), for proper function need to be reference like: `_content/{PACKAGE ID}/{PATH AND FILE NAME}`.